william-mckeon/OpenAgent-api/README.md

 ### Why no reasoning chain capture?

 `conversation_capture.output_text` contains only `delta.content` tokens (the visible answer), not `delta.reasoning` tokens (the chain-of-thought).
-Capturing the chain couples the training-data schema to a specific model's emission format.
+Capturing the chain couples the capture schema to a specific model's emission format.

 ### Why is `reasoning_effort` pass-through with no api default?